Complete Guide

 Common Mistakes to Avoid

-Don't jump straight to Bad Bunny or Rosalía if you're a beginner.
+Do not jump straight to Bad Bunny or Rosalía if you are a beginner.
 Their fast delivery and slang will overwhelm you.
 Start simple, build confidence, then level up.

-Just having Spanish music on in the background won't teach you much.
-You need active engagement — following lyrics, looking up words, singing along.
+Just having Spanish music on in the background will not teach you much.
+You need active engagement - following lyrics, looking up words, singing along.
 Passive exposure helps, but active practice transforms.

 One song might have 50+ unique words.
-Don't try to memorize them all.
+Do not try to memorize them all.
 Pick 8-10 high-value words per song.
 Quality over quantity.

 Songs about numbers and colors might not be exciting, but this foundational vocabulary appears everywhere.
 Master the basics before chasing the fun stuff.